bernardtse/python-api-challenge/README.md

 This repository contains the following files and directories:

 ### Jupyter Notebooks
-- [`Weather_Vacation_Py/WeatherPy.ipynb`](Weather_Vacation_Py/WeatherPy.ipynb): This notebook performs the data analysis for Part 1 of the project.
+- [`Weather_Vacation_Py/WeatherPy.ipynb`](Weather_Vacation_Py/WeatherPy.ipynb): This notebook performs the data analysis for Part 1 of this challenge.
 It retrieves weather data from over 500 cities and creates plots showcasing the relationship between latitude and various weather variables.
 - [`Weather_Vacation_Py/VacationPy.ipynb`](Weather_Vacation_Py/VacationPy.ipynb): This notebook plans future vacations based on ideal weather conditions and uses the Geoapify API to find hotels within specific cities.

 ### Output Files from `WeatherPy.ipynb`